vrona/FHE.Chess/README.md

 # FHE.Chess

 ## Overview
-An application that plays Chess against an AI opponent.
-The moves are encrypted then thanks to FHE, the AI infers on data that she cannot see.
+FHE.Chess is about an application that let you play Chess against an AI opponent.
+The moves are encrypted and then thanks to FHE, the AI infers on data that it cannot see.

 <br>